daf-ep/foundation_icons/README.md

 # fiber_foundation_icons

-`fiber_firebase_annotation` is a Flutter widget for displaying adaptive icons (Material / Cupertino) with a fully controlled animation system designed for clarity, consistency, and extensibility.
+`fiber_foundation_icons` is a Flutter widget for displaying adaptive icons (Material / Cupertino) with a fully controlled animation system designed for clarity, consistency, and extensibility.

 The package provides: